fangdingjun/gpp/README.md

-# Myproxy
+# gpp
-a sample http proxy write in golang.
+a sample http proxy handler write in golang.

 support http/https proxy and also act as a normal http server.

+support http2 if you run https.

 ##Usage

-Use myproxy.Handler as a normal http.Handler.
+Use gpp.Handler as a normal http.Handler.

-myproxy.Handler will automatically detects the local request and proxy request, it handles the proxy request itself and invoke the http.DefaultServeMux to handle local path request.
+gpp.Handler will automatically detects the local request and proxy request, it handles the proxy request itself and invoke the http.DefaultServeMux to handle local path request.

 you can use the `http.Handle` or `http.HandleFunc` to register the local path request handler.